warthmann/QTLseqr/README.md

      )

-#Filter SNPs based on some criteria
+#Filter SNPs based on user-specified thresholds.
+Remove the GQ filter if GQ is not present in the FORMAT field

 df_filt <-
     filterSNPs(
         SNPset = df,